Rodrigo, Sales, Mexico

 Can you tell us about the changes you’ve been implementing?

 It was quite a journey, these initial nine months in Mexico.
 There were two major changes.
 The first was organisational: a huge redesign and change to the talent profile.
-From the commercial team, we changed 50 out of 100 people in this period.
 We increased the responsibilities of original GSK people and brought external talent from companies such as Bayer, L’Oréal, Unilever, P&G and similar companies.
 The second major change was to focus all investment and people on our power brands.
 We have strong results – our power brands have grown almost 20% – but I can say that we’re just scratching the surface and Mexico has a great future!
 It’s a long journey as we’re competing with the best companies in the world, but it’s exciting.

 What are you working on at the moment?